Maxta: Makhta Necropolis

 Maxta Necropolis - the ancient monument in the north-east of the Makhta village of Sharur region, in the left side of the Nakhchivan-Sadarak highway.
 The pitcher graves belonging to the Necropolis were discovered on the hill where the water pool is located (1988).
-Unfortunately, only fracture of the one of the pots from the pitcher graves (the gray colored jug-type pot made of clay, covered with pink paint in both sight) was kept.
+Unfortunately, only a fracture of one of the pots from the pitcher graves (the gray colored jug-type pot made of clay, covered with pink paint in both sight) was kept.
 It is supposed that the monument belongs to the 2-3 centuries.